What is Freedom Aquatics?

 My swimmer is unable to attend a practice this week.
 Can he/she attend a makeup or different group practice?

 No. There are no makeups or practice schedule changes offered as part of the competitive swim team.
+In addition, there are no “makeups” for cancelled practices although management will do their best to add additional practices, when possible, throughout the season.

 While we encourage all swimmers to attend as many practices as possible, each practice has a per lane swimmer limit so that each swimmer may get the most out of their respective practices.
 Therefore, we cannot allow swimmers to participate in practices for which they are not scheduled.